mseifert9/Javascript-Dynamic-Loading-and-Version-Control/README.md

     sourceFiles.add(dependants);
     sourceFiles.load();

-**Note:**
-All declarations listed in a .js file are for files dependent on this file.
+Declarations listed are for files dependent on this file and / or functions that this file will use later.
 Declarations can include dependencies which must be loaded or executed first.
 In this example, the file dragdrop.min.js must be loaded and the window's load event must have fired before the function doSomethingOnLoad is run.
 The file dragdrop.min.js will be loaded immediately.

 **demo.php (the main php file)**
 1) Load the javascript common library (mseifert-sourcefiles.js)